Baffin Impact Men's Extreme-Cold Boots

 Almost none.
 It is a sealed shell with two insulation layers, built to trap heat not vent it.
 The warmest boot here for sitting still on the ice, as long as you accept the bulk and never step in slush.
 It scores 88 out of 100.

-My feet stayed toasty through a full day on the bucket at single digits.
-The catch is these are house slippers for the ice, not a boot, so I would not want to walk a mile to the spot in them.
+Our feet stayed toasty through a full day on the bucket at single digits.
+The catch is these are house slippers for the ice, not a boot, so we would not want to walk a mile to the spot in them.

 Read our full Baffin Impact Men's Extreme-Cold Boots review →